 No family beach vacation would be complete without a snorkeling adventure.
+Snorkeling on Oahu is one of the best activities for families.
 Luckily, Oahu has some of the best snorkeling spots in the world!
 From Hanauma Bay to Shark’s Cove, you will find plenty of colorful fish, sea turtles, and other amazing marine life that the entire family can enjoy.

 Here are our favorite Oahu snorkeling spots with kids.